 What are the Library hours?

 The Church Library is open weekdays when the church offices are open.
 On Sundays, the Church Library is open from 9:30 – 10:45 AM.
-You can contact the Church Librarian, Fay Taylor, by calling the church office at (423) 886-2190 or by email.
+You can contact the Church Office at (423) 886-2190 for more information.

 Who can volunteer in the Library?

 Each library item must be cataloged, labeled, covered, and shelved.
 Our wonderful library volunteers do most of this work.
-Contact the Library Staff if you would like to join this team of volunteers.
+Contact us if you would like to join this team of volunteers.

 How can I find the resource I need?